In Stock

 With good care and monitoring, Lawtonberries remain hardy and relatively disease-resistant, particularly in cool to temperate climates.

 Lawtonberries grow on thorny canes, so wear gloves and long sleeves during pruning or harvest.
-Berries are non-toxic, but supervise children and avoid eating unripe or non-fruit parts.
-Ensure the growing area is tidy to prevent trips or accidental scratches from canes.
+The berries are edible, but supervise children and avoid eating unripe or non-fruit parts.
+Keep the growing area tidy to prevent trips or scratches from the canes.

 Supplied as a bare-rooted cane.